 What are the five functions of English verbs?

-This is the first of five lessons About Verbs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of five chapters About Verbs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of word classes and verbs

 – Provide five ways in which verbs are useful in English